ZeyuThomasLiu/ZeyuThomasLiu.github.io/_pages/about.md

 - I am a PhD student at Yale University, [Yale Applied Cryptography Laboratory (YACL)](http://yacl.cs.yale.edu/), and luckily being advised by Prof. [Ben Fisch](https://sites.google.com/site/benafisch).

-- Before coming to Yale, I obtained my Master's degree at [Columbia University](https://www.columbia.edu/), where I was fortunate to be jointly advised by Prof. [Tal Malkin](http://www.cs.columbia.edu/~tal/) and Prof. [Eran Tromer](https://www.tau.ac.il/~tromer/).
+- Before coming to Yale, I obtained my Master's degree at [Columbia University](https://www.columbia.edu/), where I was fortunate to be jointly advised by Prof. [Tal Malkin](http://www.cs.columbia.edu/~tal/) and Prof. [Eran Tromer](https://cs-people.bu.edu/tromer/).
 During my Master's study, I also worked part time as a researcher at [Duality Technologies Inc.](https://dualitytech.com/), where I was fortunate to be supervised by Dr. [Yuriy Polyakov](https://ypolyakov.gitlab.io/).
 Before that, I obtained by Bachelor's degree in CS and Math at [UCLA](https://www.ucla.edu/).

 - My main research interests lie in the general area of cryptography, including lattice-based cryptography, blockchain-related cryptographic protocols, and so on.

 ## Selected Publications (Reverse Chronological Order)
-Authors are in alphabetical order for all the publications below .
+Authors are in alphabetical order for all the publications below.
 For the full list, please see [my google scholar](https://scholar.google.com/citations?user=hb3VtFUAAAAJ) for the most up-to-date version or [here](https://zeyuthomasliu.github.io/publications/) for a manually kept version.

 ### Published

+- Ben Fisch, Arthur Lazzaretti, <u>Zeyu Liu</u>, Lei Yang.
+"Permissionless Verifiable Information Dispersal (Data Availability for Bitcoin Rollups)."
+S&P 2025.

 - <u>Zeyu Liu</u>, Katerina Sotiraki, Eran Tromer, Yunhao Wang.
 "Snake-eye Resistant PKE from LWE for Oblivious Message Retrieval and Robust Encryption."
 Eurocrypt 2025.